Technology layers

 • Clients needing a vendor for every small change.

-• Unclear access and undocumented system behavior.
+• Unclear access or undocumented system behavior.

-Delivery stack
+Delivery layers

-Surface layer
+User layer

-Web experience & UI structure
+Web experience and interface structure

 • Semantic HTML, WCAG-aligned interaction